seschwartz8/intermediate-python-programs/README.md

 # intermediate-python-programs
-Some more advanced python programs you can use on CodeSkulptor.
+Python programs and games that utilize more advanced principles of data structures, algorithms, and recursion.
+Created for Rice University's Fundamentals of Computing specialization on Coursera.
 <br/>
-Programs are available at the following links:
+Programs are available to test on Codeskulptor at the following links:
 <br/>
 Zombie Apocalypse:
 http://www.codeskulptor.org/#user46_2EzBNeXTzl_31.py